Substance Use

 If a person ingests a toxic amount of hand sanitizer, you may begin to notice clammy skin, trouble with comprehension, loss of consciousness, changes in breathing, or convulsions, among other side effects.

-In the event that someone ingests a product like hand sanitizer, it’s important to contact a poison control center immediately as they will be able to guide you through what you can do as you wait for medical attention to arrive.
+If someone ingests a product like hand sanitizer, it’s important to contact a poison control center immediately as they will be able to guide you through what you can do as you wait for medical attention to arrive.

 • Keeping products that contain alcohol, like hand sanitizer and mouthwash, out of the reach of children.